trujilml/web-api-coding-quiz/README.md

 * HTML
 * CSS
 * JavaScript
-* Web APIs (Application Programming Interfaces) was used to create this interactive website.
+* Web APIs (Application Programming Interfaces) was used to create this interactive website and figure out what exactly to solve to make the functions work!

 ## Screenshots